pusher/pusher-websocket-react-native/README.md

 const myPrivateChannel = await pusher.subscribe({channelName: "private-my-channel"})
 ```

-Subscribing to private channels involves the client being authenticated.
-See the [Configuration](#configuration) section for the authenticated channel example for more information.
+To subscribe to a private channel, the client needs to be authenticated.
+Refer to the [Configuration](#configuration) section for the authenticated channel example.

 ### Private encrypted channels